factoreminv/pimp/README.md

 # pimp
-Permutation-favoring MLP and some ways to decompose a matrix
+Monomial-favoring MLP and some ways to decompose a matrix.
+Accelerates training / behaves like dropout / needs less data to train